yusufOcakoglu/Deciding_the_MVP/README.md

 # Limitations and Future Work:
   ## Limitations:
    *An expected limitation is to overlook the effect of narratives: Tweets about a player, comeback histories, public popularity of a player in a season has the potential to shift the votes one candidate to another among the MVP candidates.*
+  ## Future Work:
+   *Not to overlook the public opinion and narratives about players, data from Twitter, basketball news or articles can be retrieved through web scraping.
+For now, it would exceed the scope of the project goal and my programming skills.*